BIIA National Forum & Previous Year Highlights

 Commencing Wednesday 1st August with a Welcome Event as part of a CBRIN’s First Wednesday (Canberra Business) Connect series.

-Thursday 2nd and Friday 3rd of August will be a deeper and more comprehensive program for incubator professionals and stakeholders.
+Thursday 2nd and Friday 3rd of August will be a deeper more comprehensive program comprising the BIIA Forum.
 We are developing a number of ideas around an action learning program for you involving technology, ideas for small innovation programs and new networking experiences.

 Theme: “Leveraging Business Incubators for Economic Growth”

 The 2017 Forum focused on International, National and Local issues affecting business incubation, innovation programs and economic development strategies that work.
 Australia has a mature business incubation ecosystem.
 Substantial assets operate in regional Australia and outer metropolitan suburbs.
 This year’s Forum showcased incubation programs at work and supported delegates to realise new business opportunities.